N-acetylaspartate (NAA) is one of the more important compounds assessed on MR spectroscopy, and resonates at 2.0 ppm chemical shift.

 NAA is the acetylated form of the amino acid, aspartate, which is found in high concentrations in neurons and is a marker of neuronal viability.
 It is therefore ...

 N-acetylcysteine (NAC) if often used as a prophylaxis against contrast induced nephropathy.
 Protocols for administration vary widely from institution to institution and the true efficacy is still controvertial.

 600 mg acetylcysteine twice daily on the day of the e...

-Nabothian cysts (also known as a retention cysts of the cervix 11) are non-neoplastic cystic lesion that occurs in relation to the uterine cervix.
+Nabothian cysts, also known as a retention cysts of the cervix 11, are non-neoplastic cystic lesions that occur in relation to the uterine cervix.